pspete/psPAS/docs/collections/_docs/10-compatibility.md

 ### `*-PASRequest`*

 - The functions related to requests (`Approve-PASRequest`, `Deny-PASRequest`, `Get-PASRequest`, `Get-PASRequestDetail`, `New-PASRequest` & `Remove-PASRequest`), are documented as supported from version 9.10.
-  - `psPAS` user reports observer that these functions may also work in version 9.9.
+  - Reports received from `psPAS` users, observing that these functions also work in version 9.9.

 ### Add-PASGroupMember